YinLiLin/CMplot/README.md

 > CMplot(pig60K,plot.type="d",bin.size=1e6,chr.den.col=c("darkgreen", "yellow", "red"),file="jpg",file.name="",dpi=300,
     main="illumilla_60K",file.output=TRUE,verbose=TRUE,width=9,height=6)
 # set the window size: bin.size=1e6
-# set the legend breaks by: bin.breaks=seq(min, max, step), e.g., bin.breaks=seq(0, 50, 10), the windows out of the breaks will be plotted in the same color with min or max.
+# set the legend breaks by: bin.breaks=seq(min, max, step), e.g., bin.breaks=seq(0, 50, 10), the windows out of the breaks will be plotted in the same color as min or max.
-# get the detailed information of all windows: "windinfo <- CMplot(pig60K,plot.type="d",...)"
+# get the detailed information of all windows: "windinfo <- CMplot(pig60K, plot.type="d", ...)"
 # file: the format of the output file, if file="png", CMplot will output a transparent background file
 # file.name: specify the output file name, the default is corresponding column name when setting file.name=""
 # chr.labels: change the chromosome names
 # main: change the title of the plots
 # NOTE: to show the full length of each chromosome, users can manually add every chromosome with one SNP, whose
-# position equals to the length of corresponding chromosome, then assign the parameter in CMplot: CMplot(..., "chr.pos.max=TRUE").
+# position equals to the length of corresponding chromosome, then specify the parameter: CMplot(..., chr.pos.max=TRUE).
 ```

 <p align="center">